Why does the DMV suspend a Driver License for Dementia?

-Probably the hardest truth to reconcile is that Dementia/Alzheimer’s is a progressive disorder that will cause a deterioration of the driver’s ability over time.
+Probably the hardest truth to reconcile is that Dementia is often a progressive disorder that will cause the deterioration of the driver’s ability over time.
 The progression of the disease is different for all people, but eventually it will cause the effected person to lose their driving privilege.

 Dementia is a general term for a decline in mental ability severe enough to interfere with daily life and therefore, clearly affects one’s ability to drive.
 Alzheimer’s disease is the most common and identified form of Dementia.

 Dementia is not a specific disease.
 It is an overall term that describes a wide range of symptoms associated with a decline in memory or other cognitive skills severe enough that a person’s ability to deal with day-to-day life is impacted.
 Alzheimer’s disease accounts for 60 to 80 percent of diagnosed Dementia.
 Vascular Dementia normally occurs following a stroke and is the second most common form of Dementia.
 There are several other forms of Dementia, some of which are reversible, such as vitamin deficiencies and problems with the thyroid gland.

 Most forms of dementia are progressive, meaning that symptoms begin slowly and gradually worsen over time.
 Different types of Dementia are associated with particular types of damage to brain cells.
 For example, in Alzheimer’s disease, high levels of certain proteins inside and outside the brain cells make it difficult for the cells to remain healthy and to communicate with one another.
 The region of the brain known as the Hippocampus is the center for learning and memory and is often the first region attacked by Alzheimer’s disease.
 As a result, memory loss is one of its earliest symptoms.